khachapuris/clic/MANUAL.md

 ### Step 1: Write the function

 Go to `mathfunctions.py` and write your function in Python.
-It should meet the following criteria:
+It should meet the following requirements:

 - If the function accepts a number as an argument, it should support decimal values (see the decimal docs at https://docs.python.org/3/library/decimal.html)
 - If the function returns a number, it should be a decimal
 - If the function will be an operator, it should accept two arguments
 - If the function will be a function, it should accept one argument
-- NOTE: if `func(arg1, arg2, arg3)` is inputed in the calculator,
+- NOTE: if `func(arg1, arg2, arg3)` is entered in the calculator,
 the function `func` will recieve one vector argument: `(arg1, arg2, arg3)`;
 to use it in the function, iterate over it